Post-Completion OPT

 Screenshot from online I-765.
 What is your reason for applying with Initial permission to accept employment selected.
 Have you previously filed Form I-765?

-Reason for applying should be "Initial permission to accept employment"
+The reason for applying should be "Initial permission to accept employment"

 Make sure to report any previously filed I-765, if applicable.